 - I. Reading: Students will understand, contextualize, and interpret a wide variety of texts. - II.
 Writing: Students will produce original pieces of criticism in conversation with established scholars. - III.
 History: Students will demonstrate an understanding of the historical contexts of texts, as well as the literary schools and genres from which they emerge. - IV.
 Theory: Students will demonstrate a fundamental understanding of common approaches to interpreting texts. - V. Diversity: Students will demonstrate a fundamental understanding of cultural diversity in literature.
-Major in English, B.A.
+Grades: Courses must be passed with a grade of C- or better to count toward any English major or toward the English Minor.
+Total Credit Hours: The English Major consists of 40 credit hours distributed as follows.
+Requirements: